ph: (907) 786-1357

-Rhiannon Elliott is the College of Arts and Sciences' Academic Advisor for the Fine and Performing Arts here at UAA.
-As a liaison between students, the Department of Music, and Enrollment Services she can assist with:
+Janina Misiewicz and Leslie Olberding are the College of Arts and Sciences' Academic Advisors for the Music Department.
+As a liaison between students, the Department of Music, and Enrollment Services they can assist with:

 • Resolving academic difficulties